Katelyn Davis: Investigation Into Abuse Was Opened Before Death

 “I got into the National Leaders Association for Young Leaders.
 They were going to help me with college.
 But of course, he said I was too stupid to be in something like that, and he burned it in front of my face.”

-Following Davis’ death, many of the videos posted on her blog prior to her death have been widely circulated online.
+Following Davis’ death, many of the videos posted on her blog have been widely circulated online.
 The videos, which appear to be taken in secret, provide an insight into the visibly strained relationship between Davis and her mother, Tammy Michelle Rogers.
 The videos highlight much of the behavior Davis alludes to in her blog entries, including her mother’s drug use and tendency to bring home other men.

-Davis’ final video post was a live steam of her death on December 30, 2016 where she briefly addressed the camera before setting up a noose and hanging herself from a tree in her backyard.
-The graphic footage was viewed by many around the world, but it was a police officer from California that saw the video and alerted local authorities to the situation.
+Davis’ final video post was a live steam of her death on December 30, 2016, where she briefly addressed the camera before setting up a noose and hanging herself from a tree in her backyard.
+The graphic footage was viewed by many around the world, but it was a police officer from California who saw the video and alerted local authorities to the situation.

-Despite being removed from streaming platform Live.me. the video continues to be shared online.
+Despite being removed from streaming platform Live.me, the video continues to be shared online.
 According to Polk County Police Chief Kenny Dodd, authorities are limited in their ability to have the videos taken down.

 “We did our due diligence to try to remove it but it’s impossible.
 There’s too many websites that have it, there’s too many people that have it on their device such as their smartphones, iPads, computers.
 Unfortunately with the internet once it’s out there, it’s out there and you can’t get it removed.”